0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ---

 ## Intro
-Ransomware is one of the most simple , yet significant threats facing organizations nowdays.
+Ransomware is one of the most simple , yet significant threats facing organizations today.
 Unsuprisingly, the rise and continuing development of ransomware led to a plentitude of research aimed at detecting and preventing it.
 AV vendors, independent security reseachers and academies all proposing various solutions to mitigate the threat.
 In this blogpost we introduce RansomGuard, a filesystem minifilter driver designed to stop ransomware from encrypting files through the use of the filter manager.
 We also discuss the concepts and ideas that led to the design of RansomGuard, and the challenges we encountered in its implementation, some of which are not properly dealt with by certian AV solutions up until this day.
 RansomGuard's source can be found [here](https://github.com/0mWindyBug/RansomGuard)

 ## Overview